FoundryNet/foundry_net_MINT/README.md

 MINT tokens appear instantly in your wallet after job completion.

 Vision
-FoundryNet is building payment infrastructure for autonomous manufacturing.
+FoundryNet is building payment infrastructure for autonomous industry.
 We're starting simple: machines prove work happened, get paid instantly.
 The protocol handles identity, verification, and settlement.
-Everything else—quality systems, marketplaces, reputation—gets built on top.
+Everything else such as quality systems, marketplaces, reputation—gets built on top.
 This is infrastructure for when AI agents coordinate supply chains and manufacturing capacity becomes programmable.

 Tokenomics